 On January 31, 2022, the Company announced that the 2022 drilling program had commenced on January 20, 2022 to test the Campbell Shear south of the Con mine Property.
-The Company intends to drill approximately 40,000 metres in 2022.
 Drilling would continue to test the down dip extension of the Yellorex zone mineralization where recent drill hole GTCM21-022 intersected two high-grade zones (refer to above paragraph).

 On March 15, 2022, the Company announced the assay results of a near surface mineralized zone in drill hole GTCM22-029 which intersected 3.61 g/t Au over 4.55 metres, including 15.75 g/t Au over 0.75 metres at 30 metres vertical depth.
-Hole GTCM22-029 which was targeting the Campbell Shear at approximately 1000 metres below surface, was collared almost into the Con Shear mineralization near surface.
+Hole GTCM22-029, which was targeting the Campbell Shear at approximately 1,000 metres below surface, was collared almost into the Con Shear mineralization near surface.
 The Con Shear was mined at the Con mine for a total of 1 million ounces produced at an average grade of 19 g/t Au.
-It is an additional bonus to have intersected the Con Shear near surface with significant gold mineralization.